kagalle/objective-gentoo/gentoo_install_guide.rst

     textonly
     dont_scan_volumes "Basic data partition",f8e9778b-9f0d-4908-96d0-b3c36991dcdf,cc7089ca-153f-4d58-a9e9-3e6df22a2234

    Configure a boot item specifically for Gentoo (in addition to the items that rEFInd will find by scanning).
-The UUID should be the UUID field of the Gentoo root partition.
+As before, use ``blkid`` to obtain the current partitions and their IDs.
+The UUID used should be the UUID of the root (/) partition. `rEFInd` takes care of adding information for the initrd.
 Note the quotes surround the whole second field, not just the UUID.

    ::